What is Google Business Profile and how to optimize my listing?

 contact details of your business

 Step 7: Before your business can show up on Google Maps, you’ll need to verify it.
 You can do this later, but unverified profiles won’t be visible.
+You can verify your business through:

-Google provides different ways to verify, like through phone, email, postcard, video recording, or live video call.
-Verification options may change depending on your business type, location, and other factors.
+However, verification options may change depending on your business type, location, and other factors.

 Google provides different ways to verify

-How to Optimize Your GMB Listing
+How to Optimize Your Google Business Profile Listing?

 To appear in Google Maps results, it’s essential to optimize your Google Business profile with accurate information.
 Below, we have mentioned the steps you need to follow to maximize your visibility on Google:

-1. Optimize your introduction: A key part of making your Google Business Profile stand out is having a clear, short introduction that tells customers about your business.
+A key part of making your Google Business Profile stand out is having a clear, short introduction that tells customers about your business.
 Include important words that people might use to find you.
 This short intro shows up in search results.

 Optimize your introduction